Parade shooting suspect bought 5 weapons despite threats

 At the time “there was insufficient basis to establish a clear and present danger” and deny the application, state police said in a statement.

-Investigators who have interrogated the suspect and reviewed his social media posts have not determined a motive for the attack or found any indication that he targeted victims by race, religion or other protected status, Covelli said.
+Investigators who have interrogated the suspect and reviewed his social media posts have not determined a motive or found any indication that he targeted victims by race, religion or other protected status, Covelli said.

-Earlier in the day, FBI agents peeked into trash cans and under picnic blankets as they searched for more evidence at the site where the assailant opened fire.
+Earlier in the day, FBI agents peeked into trash cans and under picnic blankets as they searched for more evidence at the scene.
 The shots were initially mistaken for fireworks before hundreds of revelers fled in terror.

 A day later, baby strollers, lawn chairs and other items left behind by panicked parade goers remained inside a wide police perimeter.
 Outside the police tape, some residents drove up to collect blankets and chairs they abandoned.

-David Shapiro, 47, said the spray of gunfire quickly turned the parade into “chaos.”
+David Shapiro, 47, said the gunfire quickly turned the parade into "chaos."

 “People didn’t know right away where the gunfire was coming from, whether the gunman was in front or behind you chasing you,” he said Tuesday as he retrieved a stroller and lawn chairs.

-Law enforcement officials gave his age as 21 or 22.
 His father, Bob, a longtime deli owner, ran for mayor in 2019.

-After evading initial capture by dressing as a woman and blending into the fleeing crowd, Crimo drove to the Madison, Wisconsin, area, then returned to Illinois, Covelli said.
+The candidate who won that race, current Highland Park Mayor Nancy Rotering, said she knew Crimo as a boy in Cub Scouts.

+“And it’s one of those things where you step back and you say, 'What happened?”
+Rotering told NBC’s “Today” show.
+“How did somebody become this angry, this hateful, to then take it out on innocent people who literally were just having a family day out?”

+Crimo’s attorney, Thomas A. Durkin, a prominent Chicago-based lawyer, said he intends to enter a not guilty plea to all charges.

 The shooting occurred at a spot on the parade route where many residents had staked out prime viewing points early in the day.